cande1gut/SoDa-TAP_docs/docs/architecture/deployment.md

   <figcaption>New Kafka Connector</figcaption>
 </figure>

 Select the JSON file that is available at the root of this repository called "connector_csv".
-Once uploaded, it will populate the necessary fields for the connector with the name of the topic previously created:
+Once uploaded, it will populate the necessary fields for the connector with the name of the topic previously created[^1]:

 <figure markdown>
   ![Image title](../assets/images/kafka-config2.PNG)